ender-js/Ender/doc/build.md

     $ ender refresh

+<h3>Complie</h3>

+Allows you to compile your application along-side your ender installation using the Google Closure Compiler.

+    $ ender compile header.js footer.js app.js

 <h3>Help (help)</h3>

 <code>help</code>, as you might expect, gives you a simple run through of the available methods.

     $ ender help

 VERSIONS
 --------